Leah1977/familyfavs/README.md

 Much thanks to my mentor Nishant Kumar for giving great support and encouragement throughout my third Milestone Project.

 Much thanks to Code Institute Tutors for pointing me in the right direction when I was going off course.
+The support from the tutors was always excellent and their patience with me was much appreciated.

 Thanks also to support from the Slack Community.